marcomusy/vedo/README.md

 <br />

-Show 3 planes as a grid, add a sine plot, add 3 axes at bounding box origin:
+Show 3 planes as a grid, add a dummy sine plot on top left, add 3 axes at the origin:
 ```python
 import numpy as np
 xycoords = [(np.exp(i/10.), np.sin(i/5.)) for i in range(40)]